Types of Ceramic Treatments and how to Choose

 Inlay (Filling)

-An inlay is a partial filling placed in areas where cavities have been removed.
-It’s suitable for treating small cavities or cavities between teeth.
+Inlay refers to a partial filling placed in the drilled part of a cavity.
+It is suitable for treating small cavities or cavities between teeth.

 Crown

-A crown is a cap used when cavities have progressed significantly requiring extensive tooth removal, or to reinforce teeth after nerve removal.
-It covers the entire tooth, providing high strength and suitability for molar treatment.
+A crown is a cap used when a cavity has progressed significantly, requiring extensive drilling, or to reinforce a tooth after a root canal.
+It covers the entire tooth, providing high strength and is suitable for molar treatment.

 Laminate Veneer

-Laminate veneer involves thinly shaving the tooth surface and bonding a thin ceramic shell.
-It’s suitable for significantly changing tooth color or shape, or correcting mild misalignment.
-Mainly used to enhance front tooth aesthetics.
+Laminate veneer is a treatment method where the surface of the tooth is lightly shaved, and a thin ceramic shell is attached.
+It is suitable for significantly changing the color or shape of teeth or correcting minor misalignments.
+Mainly used to enhance the aesthetics of front teeth.

 Frequently Asked Questions (FAQ)